sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-emr-spark-delta.rst

 EMR 6.15 by default comes with Delta support, so you can use default delta package by default available to AWS EMR or you can copy the compatible delta jar and use that.

 #.
-Once you copy the compatible delta jar and leverage in Sparkflows using bootstrap script, you need to pass below parameter in ``Spark Conf`` in EMR Workflow with delta workflow selected in pipeline
+Once you copy the compatible delta jar and leverage in Sparkflows using bootstrap script, you need to pass below parameter in ``Spark Conf`` in EMR Workflow with delta workflow selected in pipeline.

    ::